ncapps/React-Material-UI-Cookbook/README.md

 - Use the `Collapse` component to hide children `ListItems`
 - A common plaace to put a button that toggles the visibility of `Drawer` components is the `AppBar` component at the top of every page in your app

+### Tabs - Grouping content into tab sections
+- `AppBar` components can be used with the `Tabs` component.
+The App Bar provids a container for your tab buttons
+- The `Tabs` component has two properties to help you align your tab buttons. `centered` to center the tabs and `fullWidth` to spread out the tabs
+- You can use the `compose()` function from `recompose`.
+This functions makes your code more readable when you're applying several higher order functions that decorate your component
+- Rendering tabs based on state
+- Create abstactions for tab content to simplify markup
+- Tab navigation with routes